+PEC 177 Weight Control and Exercise

+PEC 178 Soccer

+PEC 180 Introduction to Physical Education

+PEC 181 Jogging and Power Walking for Fitness

+PEC 183 Baseball

+PEC 184 Advanced Baseball

 PEC 185 Floor Hockey

 PEC 190 Sports Officiating

 PEC 200 Leadership in Team and Individual Sports

 PEH 101 Personal Community Health

 PEH 102 First Aid

 PEH 103 Nutrition

 PEH 104 Foundations of Health/Physical Fitness

 PEH 105 Wellness

 - Complete the minimum required semester hours of electives.
 Students may receive a complete list of elective courses in the Academic Advising Center.
 Students should use a transfer guide when selecting electives as the transferability of courses is related to one's major and the transfer institution. - Students who place into ENG 086 or ENG 088 are required to take CSS 100.
-Students transferring 15 or more college-level credit hours (i.e. 100 level course or above) to Morton College are excluded from this requirement. - ➤ All entering freshmen must earn at least a "C" in ENG 101 and ENG 102 for satisfactory completion of the IAI General Education Core Curriculum and for graduation from the College in all university transfer degrees (A.A., A.S., A.F.A.). - A maximum of four credits in physical education activity courses may be applied, except for physical education majors. - A maximum of nine credits in career courses may be used toward Associate in Arts and Associate in Science degrees.
+Students transferring 15 or more college-level credit hours (i.e. 100 level course or above) to Morton College are excluded from this requirement. - All entering freshmen must earn at least a "C" in ENG 101 and ENG 102 for satisfactory completion of the IAI General Education Core Curriculum and for graduation from the College in all university transfer degrees (A.A., A.S., A.F.A.). - A maximum of four credits in physical education activity courses may be applied, except for physical education majors. - A maximum of nine credits in career courses may be used toward Associate in Arts and Associate in Science degrees.